 - Colic in infants

-- Oral health problems including tooth decay, periodontal disease etc.
+- Oral health problems including tooth decay and periodontal disease

 - Liver disease

-- They produce neurotransmitter hormones such as GABA and Serotonin that directly communicate with our brain and affect our mood.
-Thus probiotics have been used to treat several psychological disorders and fight off depression.
+- They produce neurotransmitter hormones such as GABA and Serotonin.
+It directly communicates with our brain and affects our mood.
+Probiotics are used to treat several mental health disorders and to fight off depression.